-- For Services the other differences column recognises adjustments to the General Fund for accumulated absences. - For Financing and investment income and expenditure the change in fair value of financial assets measured at fair value through Profit and Loss.
-For the Council, these relate to Property Fund Holdings. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for council tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the Code.
+- For Services the other differences column recognises adjustments to the General Fund for accumulated absences. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for council tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the Code.
 This is a timing difference as any difference will be brought forward in future surpluses or deficits on the Collection Fund.